carreraprogrammer/vet-clinic-db/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all of my colleagues who inspire to do my best everyday.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->

 ## ❓ FAQ <a name="faq"></a>

-- **Did you create this project from scratch?**

-  - Yes, and for that reason I learned a lot.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>